New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Discussion

-The pair-instability model of \citet{nomoto07}, which provided good agreement with the early light curve of \sn\ after an artificial reduction of the total ejecta mass from the evolutionary calculation, was able to reproduce the late-time NIR luminosity observed by \citet{smith08-2006gy}.
+The PISN model of \citet{nomoto07}, which provided good agreement with the early-time light curve of \sn\ after an artificial reduction of the total ejecta mass from their evolutionary calculation, was able to reproduce the late-time NIR luminosity observed by \citet{smith08-2006gy}.
 This model required less than 100\% efficiency in the conversion of gamma-rays (from radioactive decay) to optical/NIR emission, which means that the light curve should decay {\it faster} than 0.98 mag (100 day)$^{-1}$.
-The possibility of a pair-instability SN was first invoked to explain the large peak luminosity of \sn\ \citep{ofek06gy, smith07-2006gy}.
-This scenario would have required the production of $\ga$ 10 \msun\ $^{56}$Ni, which in turn would produce a large late-time luminosity that decays at the rate of $^{56}$Co.
-The late-time NIR luminosity is not accounted for in either the general pair-instability models or the artificial model of \citet{nomoto07}; it therefore provides a serious challenge to the pair-instability SN hypothesis.\footnote{The pulsational pair-instability model of \citet{woosley07} has not, however, been excluded; see also \citet{smith09-2006gy}.}
+The possibility of a PISN was first invoked to explain the large peak luminosity of \sn\ \citep{ofek06gy, smith07-2006gy}.
+This scenario would have required the production of $\ga$ 10 \msun\ of $^{56}$Ni, which in turn would produce a large late-time luminosity that decays at the rate of $^{56}$Co.
+The late-time NIR luminosity is not accounted for in either the general PISN models or the artificial model of \citet{nomoto07}; it therefore provides a serious challenge to the PISN hypothesis.\footnote{The pulsational pair-instability model of \citet{woosley07} has not, however, been excluded; see also \citet{smith10-2006gy}.}